What to do with one day in Juneau Alaska

 I see you, you want to see it all!
 If seeing as much as possible is most important to you, you’ve got a great start by already going whale watching.

-In the afternoon, head out to Mendenhall Glacier on one of the tours, so you don’t have to wait for a shuttle (unless you want to hike, then see below).
+In the afternoon, head out to Mendenhall Glacier on a tour, so you don’t have to wait for a shuttle (unless you want to hike, then see below).
 You’ll have a guaranteed seat and usually about 90 minutes to spend at the glacier on your own.

 Things to do in Juneau include a visit to the Mendenhall Glacier, which is seen in the distance behind a lake.
 Around the glacier are rocky hillsides covered in thick, dark clouds.
 There are green trees and bushes in the foreground